trailofbits/tsc_freq_khz/README.md

 # A `tsc_freq_khz` Driver for Everyone

-This driver exports the [Linux kernel's `tsc_khz` variable](https://github.com/torvalds/linux/blob/4ae004a9bca8bef118c2b4e76ee31c7df4514f18/arch/x86/kernel/tsc.c#L35-L36) via sysfs (in `/sys/devices/system/cpu/cpu0/tsc_freq_khz`) and enabled profiling and benchmarking tools to work in virtualized environments.
-It also makes these tools more accurate on systems where the time stamp counter is independent from clockspeed, like Skylake and new Intel processors.
+This driver exports the [Linux kernel's `tsc_khz` variable](https://github.com/torvalds/linux/blob/4ae004a9bca8bef118c2b4e76ee31c7df4514f18/arch/x86/kernel/tsc.c#L35-L36) via `sysfs` (in `/sys/devices/system/cpu/cpu0/tsc_freq_khz`) and enabled profiling and benchmarking tools to work in virtualized environments.
+It also makes these tools more accurate on systems where the time stamp counter is independent from clock speed, like newer Intel processors.

-Several open source projects (X-Ray, Abseil) already check for this sysfs file, but until now it was only available in Google's production kernels.
+Several open source projects (X-Ray, Abseil) already check for this `sysfs` file, but until now it was only available in Google's production kernels.

 This driver enables it for everyone.